A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Experimental Results

+We carry out the experiments on three facial data sets, \emph{i.e.}, AR, ExYaleB, and LFW.
+Moreover, we investigate the performance of our methods when the classifiers (\ref{equ:9}) and (\ref{equ:10}) are used to group out-of-sample data.
+In the experiments, we fix $\epsilon=10^{-3}$ for SSSC and SSC.

-\textbf{Small-sized data sets}: To examine the effectiveness of our methods in handling new samples, we carried out the experiments using the AR and ExYaleB databases.
-Moreover, we reported the results of k-means, SSC, and LRR over the whole data sets.
-From Tables~\ref{tab:3}-\ref{tab:4}, we could find that \begin{itemize} \item Our framework successfully makes SSC and LRR feasible to grouping new data with acceptable loss in clustering quality.
-For example, the \emph{Accuracy} of SSC is 8.57\% higher than that of SSSC, whereas the time cost of SSC is about four times that of SSSC.
-With the increase of data size, SSC and LRR will be failed to get the results, whereas SSSC and SLRR could group these new coming data without recalculating the affinity matrix and cluster membership of the whole data set. \item Comparing with the other scalable methods (KASP, Nystr\"{o}m, Nystr\"{o}m\_Orth, LSC\_R, LSC\_K, SEC, and AKK), SSSC and SLRR find an elegant balance between clustering quality and time costs.
-Although SSSC and SLRR are not the fastest algorithm, they achieve the best results. \item SLRR performs better than SSSC in these tests.
-The possible reason is that the low rank representation could capture the relationship among data points, whereas sparse representation cannot, as suggested in~\cite{Liu2012FRR}. \item In~\cite{Nie2011}, Nie et al.\ reported the results of SEC using the ExYaleB data set.
-The highest \emph{Accuracy} of SEC is about 42.8\% in their tests, comparing with 24.65\% in our experiment.
-The potential reason for the performance difference is that they adopted spectral rotation to get the cluster membership, whereas we adopted k-means for all competing methods.
-Note that, the best result (42.8\%) of SEC reported in their work is still lower than the results achieved by SSSC (55.88\%) and SLRR (67.19\%). \end{itemize}
+From Table~\ref{tab:4}, we can find that \begin{itemize} \item Our framework successfully makes SSC, LRR, and LSR feasible to group out-of-sample data with acceptable loss in clustering quality.
+For example, the \emph{Accuracy} of SSC on AR data set is 9.73\% higher than that of SSSC, whereas the time cost of SSC is about three times that of SSSC.
+With the increase of data size, SSC, LRR, and LSR will fail to get the results, whereas SSSC, SLRR, SLSR can get the results with an acceptable time cost. \item Compared with the other scalable methods (\emph{i.e.}, KASP, Nystr\"{o}m, Nystr\"{o}m\_Orth, LSC\_R, LSC\_K, SEC, and AKK), SSSC, SLRR, and SLSR find an elegant balance between the clustering quality and the time costs.
+Although SSSC, SLRR, and SLSR are not the fastest, they achieve the best results. \item SLRR performs better than SSSC in the tests.
+The possible reason is that the low rank representation could capture the structure among different categories, whereas sparse representation cannot, as pointed out in~\cite{Liu2012FRR}.
+Moreover, the regularized residual based classifier (\ref{equ:10}) perform slightly better than the non-regularized residual based classification method (\ref{equ:9}). \item Nie \emph{et\ al.}~\cite{Nie2011} investigated the performance of SEC on ExYaleB.
+The highest \emph{Accuracy} of SEC is about 42.8\% in their tests, comparing with 22.02\% in our experiment.
+The potential reason for the performance difference is that they adopted spectral rotation to get the cluster membership, whereas we use the k-means clustering method.
+Note that, the best result (42.8\%) of SEC reported in their work is remarkably lower than the results achieved by SSSC ($55.5\pm1.26$), SLRR ($68.9\pm1.19$), and SLSR ($58.9\pm1.45$). \end{itemize}